-PhD in Physiology and Pharmacology (UNSW)
+PhD in Physiology and Pharmacology (UNSW), 2016

-In my first post-doctoral years, I worked in the Sensori-Motor Physiology and Therapeutics (SMPT) group in the Translational Neuroscience Facility, where I aimed to identify a potential neuroprotective compound to reduce excitotoxicity following traumatic brain injury.
+Prior to joining the field of Pancreatic Research, I worked in the field of Neuroscience, where I completed my PhD in the field of Neuropathic pain in 2016 from School of Medical Sciences, UNSW Medicine.
+During my PhD, I investigated immune-modulatory approaches for the treatment of neuropathic pain in animal models.
+Then, in my first post-doctoral years, I worked in the Sensori-Motor Physiology and Therapeutics (SMPT) group in the Translational Neuroscience Facility, where I aimed to identify a potential neuroprotective compound to reduce excitotoxicity following traumatic brain injury.

 NHMRC Ideas Grant (2020-2024) - Pancreatic Cancer Related Diabetes (PCRD) - Novel role of Pancreatic Stellate Cells

 CONCERT seed grant (2020-2022) - Pancreatic cancer related diabetes-Elucidating its mechanism to enable diagnosis and improved treatment of pancreatic cancer